kstrafe/Cxy/documentation/cxyr/7 - Naming Scheme.md

 The nice thing is that the above still allows slick variable names, but separates classes, constants, and enums from them.

+The constant expressions need to be worked out.
+Their exact semantics are still unclear.
+As of right now, CONSTEXPR variables are const and are deducible by the compiler.
+Later on, the lexer can be changed to be a pure table-based lexer... that's a fun little project for later though.

 *Conclusion*: Enforce names as given by the last table.